ericlagergren/go-coreutils/README.md

    GNU General Public License for more details.

    You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.
+If not, see <https://www.gnu.org/licenses/>.
 ```

+#### License subnotes:
+It (as a whole) is licensed under the GPLv3 because it's mostly a
+transliteration of GNU's coreutils, which are licensed under the GPLv3.

+However, certain parts have their own licenses (e.g., `xxd` is public domain).